TropicalBastos/react-native-choose-image-button/README.md

 * React Native wrappable component
 * Choose image or take photo, the resultant image is then passed to a callback you provide
-* Optional styles can be passed to props
+* Optional styles can be passed via props

 ## Getting Started